edurant/edurant.github.io/advising/msml.md

 * [Graduate Certificate in Maching Learning](https://onlineinfo.msoe.edu/machine-learning-certificate/)
 * Graduate Certificate in Machine Learning Engineering - offered in fall, 2023; site coming soon

-## Direct Admit to MS ML requirements (Graduate Certificate in Applied Machine Learning)
+## Direct Admit to MSML requirements (Graduate Certificate in Applied Machine Learning)

 * Technical bachelor's degree
 * Programming experience with a modern language such as Python, C#, or Java.
 One year of college coursework (culminating in e.g., CS2852, CSC1120, or CSC2611) or equivalent minimum.
   * Students with less experience (similar to CS1021, CSC1110, or CSC1310) will be encouraged to take CSC5120 Software Development for Machine Learning over the summer.
 This can count as an elective in the Master of Science in Machine Learning.
 * At least a year of differential and integral calculus required.
 Multivariable calculus or linear algebra preferred.
-  * Students who don't have both topics will take MTH5810 Mathematical Methods for Machine Learning in one of the MS ML elective slots.
+  * Students who don't have both topics will take MTH5810 Mathematical Methods for Machine Learning in one of the MSML elective slots.

 # Model 2-year Track